Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/INDX_Toolboard.md

 `0:/sys/homez.g` - Due to the requirements to tare just before each probe, and carry out multiplle probes to establish Z0 base your homez.g off this macro.
 `0:/sys/bed.g`  - for 3 point bed levelling (e.g. on a voron trident).
 `0:/sys/mesh.g`  - for bed mesh using the loadcell (as opposed to the SZP.
+`0:/sys/INDX_LC_ZTRIGGER.g` carry out a Z probe with a tare just before the movement.